shah jahan mosque thatta

 Maintained by Directorate General of Antiquities, Govt of Sindh

-What Is the Shah Jahan Mosque Thatta?
+Shah Jahan Mosque Thatta

 The Shah Jahan Mosque, also known as the Jamia Masjid of Thatta or Shahjahani Mosque, is the main congregational mosque in Thatta, Sindh.
 It was built during the Mughal period and remains one of Pakistan’s most important historic sites.